Iconic Plague Images Are Often Not What They Seem

 Between about 1347 and 1353, the Black Death wiped out an estimated 50 percent of the European population.
 It was horrendous.
 "People were terrified," says Jones.

-You'd think, Jones says, "that if this was such a major catastrophe, there must be drawings of it.
+You would think, Jones says, "that if this was such a major catastrophe, there must be drawings of it.
 But there aren't."

 Those that do exist are in line with how we show terrible epidemics today — lots of social chaos and death, rather than a detailed focus on the disease and its symptoms.

-Note: A previous version of this story incorrectly listed the order in which NPR ran mislabeled photos in a June story about the plague.
-The first picture was from a Swiss Bible; it was replaced with one from an Italian document.